FBK-NILab/app-classifyber-segmentation/README.md

 ```

 ### Output
 The output is a wmc file containing the specified bundles segmented by Classifyber.
+The same output is also given as bundles in .tck format.

 #### Dependencies
 This App only requires [singularity](https://sylabs.io/singularity/) to run.